RubenDillon/tanzu/tap7/readme.md

 # Deploying Tanzu Application Platform v1.5.2 on Azure Cloud

 ### using AKS with Harbor and GitLab using FREE public certificates from Let's Encrypt

-### Deploy Test and Scan supply chain and GitLab authentication and integration
+In this tutorial we will be deploying Test and Scan supply chain and GitLab authentication and integration.